A calcified granuloma in the lungs may sound alarming, but it’s often a benign indication of the body’s past battle with an infection.

 The choice of medication depends on the granuloma’s cause.
 For bacterial infections, antibiotics are typically prescribed.
 Fungal infections necessitate antifungal medications.

 In cases where granulomas result from inflammatory conditions like sarcoidosis, corticosteroids might be prescribed to reduce inflammation.
+In some instances, immunosuppressive drugs like methotrexate can be used to control the immune response.

 Is a Calcified Granuloma in the Lung Dangerous?